Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems: Numerical tests

 In this section, we present the numerical tests performed to assess the proposed methodology.
 We performed the tests by considering steady advection-diffusion problems in both direct and mixed formulations described as follows

 In the direct formulation, we seek $\bar{\phi}$ in a finite-dimensional subspace of $H^1_0(\Omega)$ where the solution values are forced to be continuous across the element boundaries and the Dirichlet boundary condition is strongly imposed.
 In the mixed formulation, we seek the pair $(\underline{\bar{q}}, \bar{\phi})$ in finite-dimensional subspaces $H(\mathrm{div}, \Omega) \times L^2(\Omega)$ where $\bar{\phi}$ is allowed to be discontinuous across the elements and the fluxes $\underline{\bar{q}}$ are forced to be continuous with the Dirichlet boundary condition being weakly imposed.
-For simplicity, we consider $\underline{c} = \bm{1}$ and $\kappa = \nu \mathbb{I}$, where $\bm{1}$ is a vector of ones with size $d$, $\mathbb{I}$ is an identity matrix with size $d \times d $, and $\nu$ is a positive constant.
-We consider the 1D problem in both direct and mixed formulation and the 2D problem in mixed formulation.
+For simplicity, we consider the 1D problem with constant coefficients where we take $c = 1$ and $\nu$ being a positive constant.
+Furthermore, we consider the 2D case with a constant velocity vector $\underline{c} = \bm{1}$ and a spatially varying anisotropic diffusion tensor $\kappa$ which we construct to be positive definite.
+We study the 1D problem in both direct and mixed formulation and the 2D problem in mixed formulation.